Generic Name: ergocalciferol

 How is Drisdol Supplied

-Capsules of 1.25 mg (50,000 IU vitamin D) of ergocalciferol, USP are green and oval shaped, imprinted with a circled W on one side and "D 92" on the other.
+Capsules of 1.25 mg (50,000 IU vitamin D) of ergocalciferol, USP are green and oval shaped, imprinted with a circled W and "D 92" on one side and plain on the other.

 Store 25°C (77 F); excursions permitted between 15° – 30°C (59° – 86°F) [See USP Controlled Room Temperature].